carlosclavijo/100-days-of-code/log.md

 ### Day 11: October 1, 2025

 **Today's Progress**:
-Contract and Delivery CRUD completed
+Contract and Delivery CRUD completed.

 **Thoughts:** Every time I do something new I realized that I do something wrong and need to reestrucuter.
 The good part is that when I will do another project I would know what am I doing.